pagkly/Zed/Investopedia3/How a Reverse Takeover (RTO) Works.md

 While not a requirement of an RTO, the name of the publicly-traded company involved is often changed as part of the process.
 For example, the computer company Dell ([DELL](https://www.investopedia.com/markets/quote?tvwidgetsymbol=dell)) completed a reverse takeover of VMware tracking stock (DVMT) in December 2018 and returned to being a publicly traded company.
 It also changed its name to Dell Technologies.1

 Additionally, the corporate restructuring of one—or both—of the merging companies is adjusted to accommodate the new business design.
-Prior to the RTO, it is not uncommon for the publicly-traded company to have had little to no recent activity, existing as more of a [shell corporation](https://www.investopedia.com/terms/s/shellcorporation.asp).
+Prior to the RTO, it is not uncommon for the publicly-traded company to have had little to no recent activity, existing as more of a [[shell corporation]](https://www.investopedia.com/terms/s/shellcorporation.asp).
 This allows the private company to shift its operations into the shell of the public entity with relative ease, all while avoiding the costs, regulatory requirements, and time constraints associated with an IPO.
 While a traditional IPO may require months or years to complete, an RTO may be completed in just weeks.

 For a company that wants to become publicly traded, reverse takeovers (RTOs) can be a cheaper and quicker option than an IPO.
 However, they tend to pose greater risks for investors.